 Anyway, the "calculation" I had in mind was not a prediction of future behaviour but an analysis of historical data.

 I might be persuaded to write a diary about self-organised criticality and what it can teach us about anything from earthquakes to forest fires to blackouts to boom-bust economic cycles.
-But first KCurie needs to write his promised diary on the 2nd law of thermodynamics. guaranteed to evoke a violent reaction from police is to challenge their right to "define the situation." --- David Graeber citing Marc Cooper
+But first KCurie needs to write his promised diary on the 2nd law of thermodynamics.
+A society committed to the notion that government is always bad will have bad government.
+And it doesn't have to be that way. — Paul Krugman

 with regard to the diary, it seems very blue-sky, if possible theoretically.